ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/devsecops/devsecops.md

 ![SonarProject View Fail](../../images/DevSecOps/FindPetclinicSonar.png)

-1. Type your name in the project search bar to bring up your project
+1. Type your student in the project search bar to bring up your project

 2. Click on your project (which should have a `Failed` label)